The National Theatre

 Producer, the National Theatre

 Featured alongside the NT’s critically acclaimed ‘Who’s afraid of Virginia Wolff?’
-Wander was commissioned to create a short documentary that uncovered the story of the plays enigmatic author; 3 time Pulitzer Prize winning playwright, Edward Albee.
+Wander was commissioned to create a short documentary that uncovered the story of enigmatic author and 3 time Pulitzer Prize winning playwright, Edward Albee.

-The final film was presented as a cinematic yet disjointed insight into Albee’s life, with its jarring edit style and dramatic score intended to reflect the strange, yet brilliant character of Albee himself.
+The final film was presented as a cinematic yet disjointed insight into Albee’s life, with its jarring edit style and dramatic score intended to reflect the strange, yet brilliant character of the playwright.

 Director of Photography